KatanaGraph/katana/docs/contributing/building.rst

 Building
 ========

+.. only:: internal

    If you are building katana-enterprise make sure to also read the :doc:`enterprise build addenda <index>`.

 Setting up a Build
 ==================